 If you use old workitem form with HideReadonlyEmptyFields property set to true in the layout, your form will fail to hide read only and empty fields.

 There is no workaround at this time.
 This will be fixed in TFS 2017 Update 2.

 Work item forms become dirty on viewing

 This issue is specific to IE 11 on TFS 2017 Update 1 when opting into the new work item form.
-If a user has their user profile set to French, Korean, Russian, Turkish, Japanese, or Chinese and the work item is assigned to any identity, the user will see the work item form as dirty when viewing the work item.
-If the user saves the work item, the Assigned To field will be set to unassigned.
+If you have your profile set to French, Korean, Russian, Turkish, Japanese, or Chinese, and the work item is assigned to any identity, you will see the work item form as dirty when viewing the work item.
+If you save the work item, the Assigned To field will be set to unassigned.